gomesgroup/shannon_entropy/README.md

 ![H2 plot](https://github.com/gomesgroup/shannon_entropy/blob/main/img/h2.png)

 The minimum and maximum correspond to the maximum compression and spread of electron density, respectively.
-We can confirm this by observing the correspondences between maximum spread of electron density and the equilibrium angle of CH<sub>4</sub>:
+We can confirm this by observing the correspondence between the maximum spread of electron density and the equilibrium angle of CH<sub>4</sub>:

 <br />